mailcow/mailcow-dockerized-docs/docs/troubleshooting/debug-rm_volumes.en.md

 - Remove volume `rspamd-vol-1` to remove all Rspamd data.
 - Remove volume `crypt-vol-1` to remove all crypto data.
 This will render **all mails** unreadable.

-Alternatively, running `docker-compose down -v` will **destroy all mailcow: dockerized volumes** and delete any related containers and networks.
+Alternatively, running `docker compose down -v` will **destroy all mailcow: dockerized volumes** and delete any related containers and networks.